libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 10/2 Continued to work on Discord Bot. !WebScrape added.

 • 10/2  Added !Agent command to the Discord Bot.

 • 10/2 Converted .txt setting files to json